Interviewer: Risa Ohinata Photo: Hiroshi Suganuma

 This year, we invited some acquaintances as a test, so most of the participants were from Tokyo.
 People from a variety of industries participated, including those in the music industry and the president of an electric power company, and they all said they wanted to come ski in the winter!
 It was a really wide-reaching event.
 We even invited the village mayor and my dad to join us just for the meal.
 Because it's a small village, it tends to seem like Kenji is doing something with people from Tokyo, so we made a conscious effort to involve as many villagers as possible

-From now on, I'd like to propose travel through sports.
-Skiing and hot springs are available everywhere, aren't they?
-Why not take it a step further and create a concept of health tourism or wellness tourism?
+From now on, I want to propose travel through sports.
+Skiing and hot springs are available everywhere, right?
+I think we should take it a step further and make health tourism or wellness tourism the concept.

-As an athlete myself, I know that the three basic elements of physical fitness are exercise, rest, and food.
-Nozawa Onsen is all high quality and has all three of these resources.
-Of course, ski resorts and restaurants are taking measures against COVID-19, but I think the most important thing is to boost your own immune system.
-Rather than being exhausted and cooped up at home all day, I'd like to propose travel that boosts your immune system.
+As an athlete myself, I know that the basics of building a strong body are the three elements of "exercise, rest, and diet."
+Nozawa Onsen has all three resources at a high level.
+Of course, there are COVID-19 countermeasures at ski resorts and restaurants, but I think the most important thing is to boost one's own immunity.
+Rather than being exhausted and cooped up at home all the time, I want to propose travel that will boost immunity.

 Skier Kenji Kono's future